VisualComposer/api-docs/docs/tutorials/how-to-integrate-visual-composer-in-envato-product.md

 6. **User Activations** your ThemeForest customer activations, here you can follow how many users that have purchased your Theme at Envato have activated Visual Composer.
 7. **Sites** here you can see all the sites that have activated Visual Composer with your Envato purchase key, also if needed, you can deactivate it for a specific site.
 8. **Upgrades** if you see that soon you will reach the **User Activations** limit, this is the place where to look into to increase it.

+**Important:** You don't need to share your Visual Composer Theme Integration license with your customers.
+They will use their Envato purchase key to activate Visual Composer.